Drinking Soft Drinks During Pregnancy – Is It Safe?

 Here are some of the harmful effects of drinking soft drinks regularly during pregnancy.

-1. Side Effects of Caffeine
+1. Caffeine Concerns

 Most colas contain caffeine, which is addictive and has multiple detrimental side effects.
 Caffeine uptake in the blood is fast and reaches the baby quickly through the placenta.
-The caffeine affects your central nervous system and the adrenal gland while remaining in your circulatory system for about 11 hours, and the unborn baby struggles to break down this toxic substance.
+Caffeine affects your central nervous system and the adrenal gland while remaining in your circulatory system for about 11 hours, and the unborn baby struggles to break down this toxic substance.
 Caffeine is a diuretic and causes dehydration, too.

 Here is the calorie chart of popular drinks by the National Soft Drink Association, US Food and Drug Administration.

 Colouring agents, preservatives, sweeteners and flavours are unhealthy, especially in pregnancy.
 Here’s what they can do.
-Sugar intake can increase your weight, and complications may occur in the pregnancy and also affect your baby’s growth.
+Sugar intake can increase your weight, and complications may occur during pregnancy and also affect your baby’s growth.
 Colouring agents contain a dye, which could cause allergies in the baby.
 The presence of the banned saccharin in soft drinks can pass through to the baby and accumulate in the bladder.
-A late 1980s study observing human mother-infant following the maternal intake of saccharin near delivery found the presence of saccharin in all 6 newborn cord sera as well as their mothers’ sera and urine.
+A late 1980s study observing human mother-infant following the maternal intake of saccharin near delivery found the presence of saccharin in all 6 newborn cord sera as well as their mothers’ sera and urine (3).

-3. Side Effects of Ice-Cold Beverages
+3. Risks of Ice-Cold Drinks

 A pregnant woman’s stomach is temperature-sensitive.
-Having iced and chilled drinks may lead to the stomach and blood vessels shrinking all of a sudden can’t be good for the baby, right?
+Having iced and chilled drinks may lead to the stomach and blood vessels shrinking all of a sudden, which can’t be good for the baby, right?
 Side effects of this could be reduced appetite, indigestion, stomach spasms and early miscarriage, besides lowering the unborn baby’s food supply and growth, leading to congenital disabilities.

 When you are pregnant, you are eating for two, so you should take extra food, nutrition and care.
-Reduce the intake of soft drinks that add calories and no nutritional value to the baby’s growth.
+Reduce the intake of soft drinks that add calories and no nutritional value to the baby’s growth (4).
 The added calories could lead to overweight babies.
 In fact, it is found that individuals who consume diet sodas gain weight.

 Colas and soft drinks have carbon dioxide bubbles.
-Towards the end of pregnancy, you are extremely sensitive, and carbonic acid may give you severe heartburn and indigestion, increasing the acidic levels for close to an hour.
+Towards the end of pregnancy, you are extremely sensitive, and carbonic acid may give you severe heartburn and indigestion, increasing the acidic levels for close to an hour (5).
 Added to caffeine, this makes heartburn worse for you and the baby.

 Flavouring contains phosphoric acid, which leads to calcium leaching from the bones.
 The lack of calcium makes the bones brittle, which is undesirable, especially in pregnancy.

-7. Side Effects on Baby’s Brain
+7. Impact on Baby’s Brain Development

 Alternatives to Soft or Fizzy Drinks During Pregnancy